Pre-first Flight Checks

 # Disable Attitude telemetry item set telemetry_disabled_pitch = ON set telemetry_disabled_roll = ON set telemetry_disabled_heading = ON # Disable Battery telemetry item set telemetry_disabled_voltage = ON set telemetry_disabled_current = ON set telemetry_disabled_fuel = ON # Disable GPS telemetry item set telemetry_disabled_altitude = ON set telemetry_disabled_lat_long = ON set telemetry_disabled_ground_speed = ON set telemetry_disabled_heading = ON # Disable Flight Mode telemetry item (BF >4.2.9) set telemetry_disabled_mode = ON

-Since telemetry messages are sent with low priority it takes some time to transmit the data.
+Since telemetry messages are sent with low priority it may take some time to transmit the data.
 The telemetry rate in the lua settings script controls how often a telemetry message should be sent.
 So a ratio of 1:2 means that every second message is a telemetry message, so the telemetry data is transferred very fast.
 A ratio 1:64 means that only one of 64 messages is a telemetry message and so the transfer happens much slower.